stocky37/bookinfo-pipelines/README.md

     oc get crds -o name | grep tekton | xargs oc delete
     ```

-- `PipelineResource` is deprecated, need a newer version of tekton then is available via the operator
+- `PipelineResource`s are deprecated, ~~need a newer version of tekton then is available via the operator~~ need canary version (0.11.3)
+  - git resources are easy enough, what do i do about images/image streams
+- 0.12.0 of tekton coming out soonish, will have some breaking changes
+  - cel interceptor functions (`split()` to `body.blah.split()`)
+  - Will have PVCTemplate for pipeline runs, rather than manually creating a pvc
+- May have to tweak handling of github push events as i'm currently just mocking what I think is correct
 - Can fake webhook using curl (`bin/webhook`) (for internal networks, or just to trigger pipeline for testing)
 - Assuming secrets separate, to create insecure secrets to get it going, use: